dnsimple/dnsimple-node/RELEASING.md

 - You have commit access to the repository
 - You have push access to the repository
 - You have a GPG key configured for signing tags
-- You have permission to publish to npm

 ## Release process